-- 4.25 Once a draft document has been prepared we will seek to reach a wider section of the community as a whole, whilst focussing on those groups likely to be most affected by the contents of the document. - 4.26 Methods of consultation at this stage will focus on drawing the attention of these groups as well as the city wide community to the document.
+- 4.26 Once a draft document has been prepared we will seek to reach a wider section of the community as a whole, whilst focussing on those groups likely to be most affected by the contents of the document. - 4.27 Methods of consultation at this stage will focus on drawing the document's attention to these groups as well as to the city wide community as a whole.
 They will include using the Council's website, local media and publicity in public places.